 For dinner, Pamela and I kept it light with just soup, while Aarush enjoyed his pasta.

 Sunday morning, I completed a slow 5KM before we packed up to head back to Bangalore.
-Of course, we had to stop at 1980 one last time, this time for breakfast.
+Of course, we planned to stop at 1980 one last time, this time for breakfast.
 So, in a fun twist, we ended up having breakfast, lunch, and dinner there over three different days—just in reverse order!

 Pro tip: Avoid 1980 for dinner.